claudinec/iwanttohelp/README.md

 ## How to use these questionaires

-I wouldn't recommend just emailing these to the "helpee" orgs as they may find them overwhelming or daunting, or not know how to answer some of the questions.
+I wouldn't recommend just emailing these questions to a "helpee" org as they may find them overwhelming or daunting, or not know how to answer some of the questions.
 Instead, use these questionaires as a guide to "things to find out", and talk through them with your contact at the